FanatiG/myExamples/README.md

-# just to save interesting stuff
+# just some interesting stuff